Projective and anomalous representations of categories and their linearizations: The twisted group algebra as a Kan extension

-where $\K^\alpha[G]$ is the twisted group algebra of $G$, with twist given by the 2-cocycle $\alpha$, within the framework presented in the main body of the article.
+In this final section we show how one recovers the classical equivalence { between the category of projective representations of $G$ with 2-cocycle $\alpha$ and that of $\K^\alpha[G]$-modules,} where $\K^\alpha[G]$ is the twisted group algebra of $G$, with twist given by the 2-cocycle $\alpha$, within the framework presented in the main body of the article.
 To begin with, recall we have shown that projective representations of $G$ with 2-cocycle $\alpha$ are equivalently anomalous representations of $\mathbf{B}G$ with anomaly $J_\alpha$, i.e., lax homotopy commutative diagrams of the form

 where now we are stressing that the rightmost bottom arrow picks the algebra $\K$.
 Forgetting the rightmost algebra we are left with a diagram of the form

 and we can look for a universal completion of it of the form